ksuryakrishna/Socket-Programming/README.md

 		- Based on the data received, creates a map based on index as key and the names and scores as values
 			- to look it up while sending the results to central as path names
-		- Creates weighted graph based on the matching gap between each node using the formula Matching Gap between (S1, S2) = |S1-S2| / (S1 + S2)
+		- Creates weighted graph based on the matching gap between each node using the formula Matching Gap between (S1, S2) = |S1 - S2| / (S1 + S2)
 		- Uses Dijkstra's algorithm to find the minimum spanning tree (MPT) for a given source node
-		- finds the shortest path from the source node to the 1/2 given destination nodes
+		- Finds the shortest path from the source node to the 1/2 given destination nodes
-		- identifies the path by storing the parent node information of each node
+		- Identifies the path by storing the parent node information of each node
-		- recursively traverses the parent node to get the path
+		- Recursively traverses the parent node to get the path
-		- sends the results to central
+		- Sends the results to central
 		- Closes the socket
 	7. makefile
 		- make all: compiles all the source cpp codes and creates object files